Hamzazaheer721/Restaurant-Responsive-Website/Burger Heaven/Click Me/Readme.txt

 (7, 'Steak 1', 1100, 'item7.jpg'),
 (8, 'Steak 2', 1000, 'item8.jpg');

- this will display all the pictures in products menu for ordering.
+This will display all the pictures in products menu for ordering.

 5) Signup, Login, Change Password, Ajax, Bootstrap, HTML/CSS, Jquery, PHP, Javascript, Sessions are used to make this project.